THE JOURNEY

 Whether crafting Grammy-winning performances, designing immersive environments, or bringing experimental art to life, Carl embodies his ethos of “creativity as service”, channeling sound as a means of connection and self-discovery, awakening a sense of shared humanity that fuels collective transformation, social justice, and cultural regeneration.

 This sound piece was recorded in a living clinical arena during an immersive DanzaMedicina Lab at Brave Earth, Costa Rica.
-The recording was initiated and captured by Kayla Chobotiuk, with overall project support and creative sparks from Maxine Shifrin and Taylor Wild.
-Artwork by Renata Chebel in collab with DanzaMedicina, and graphic design by Laura Papa.
+The recording was initiated and captured by Kayla Chobotiuk, with overall project support and creative sparks from Maxine Shifrin, Taylor Wild.
+Special thanks to Karlla Girotto who inspired and guided me closer to my own inner artist.
+The artworks are by Renata Chebel in collab with DanzaMedicina, and the graphic design by Laura Papa.